You are here

 - Update on the neonicotinoid pesticides (Health Canada, 2017)

-This document offers some background on use of neonicotinoids and concerns of effects on pollinators, including honeybees.
-A human health risk assessment for imidacloprid did not identify human health concerns from any exposure route when used according to current label standards.
-After consideration of potential toxicity and exposure, including sensitive populations it was concluded that human health risks were within acceptable limits.
+This document offers some background on use of neonicotinoids and concerns related to their effects on pollinators.
+A human health risk assessment for imidacloprid concluded that human health risks were within acceptable limits.

-This case study describes the risks to bees from use of neonicotinoids, and provides information on regulation, ecosystem considerations and on food security, with consideration of residual concentrations of neonicotinoids in fruits and vegetables.
+This case study describes the risks to bees from neonicotinoids, and provides information on regulation, ecosystem considerations and on food security, with consideration of residual concentrations of neonicotinoids in fruits and vegetables.

 - Potential human exposures to neonicotinoid insecticides: A review (Zhang et al, 2018)

-This review of articles on exposure and biomonitoring for neonicotinoids published prior to 2017 confirmed the likelihood of human exposure to neonicotinoids, given that they are ubiquitous and have long half-lives.
+This review of articles on human exposure and biomonitoring published prior to 2017 indicated there is risk of neonicotinoids exposure, given that they are ubiquitous and have long half-lives.

 This cross-sectional study analyzed residues of seven neonicotinoids in fruit and vegetable samples collected from U.S. and Chinese studies.
 Imidacloprid and thiamethoxam were detected in over one half of the samples.
 The authors concluded that neonicotinoids have become part of the dietary staple, with possible health implications for individuals.